img 5537

 Yamaha PX-3

-This new Kemet part will effectively last forever.
+This new Kemet part will effectively last for the life of the turntable.

 Yamaha PX-3